v3il/hgf-helper/README.md

 ![readme_1.png](./readme_1.png)

 1. Anti-cheat screen check counter.
 A small number and a green frame around the widget indicates that the anti-cheat screen is not currently active.
-During the anti-cheat screen, the counter will increase to 10-12/12 and the frame color will change to red.
+During the anti-cheat screen, the counter will increase to 8-12/12 and the frame color will change to red.
-2. A checkbox that activates the automatic sending of the `!hitsquad` command after completing several games (Giveaway or Battleroyale). \
+1. A checkbox that activates the automatic sending of the `!hitsquad` command after completing several games (Giveaway or Battleroyale). \
-**Important information**: at the moment there is no control of the allowed limit of participation (80 times per day), so the checkbox must be disabled manually (about 7 hours after sending the first command).
+**Important information**: at the moment there is no control of the allowed limit of participation (1300 entries per day), so the checkbox must be disabled manually.
 Automatic disabling is planned to be added in the near future.
-3. Button that allows to send !hitsquad command in manual mode.
+1. Button that allows to send `!hitsquad` command in manual mode.

 ### StreamElements helper
 The widget mounts on the store page, adds several useful features: